How To Get The Best Camping or Outdoor Photographs On A Budget of $0.00 (Or double your money back.):

 What’s a “Cheap” Camera?

 For us, it’s got nothing to do with a dollar figure.
+We spent less than $120.00 on our Nikon D40.
+That – is – not – a – cheap -camera.
 We know, that doesn’t make any sense – at first blush.
 But it’s true.
 Hear us out: A good camera has:

 • Access to the Elements Of The Exposure Triangle:.
 (More on this later.)
 And…